sonassi/magestack-queue/README.md

 ### Standalone

-The module should be downloaded to a non-publically acessible directory (eg. one level below the document root) - or, if placed in the document root in a custom directory, it must be [secured](#Securing-the-module).
+The module should be downloaded to a non-publically accessible directory (eg. one level below the document root) - or, if placed in the document root in a custom directory, it must be [secured](#securing-the-module).

 Download and extract the module outside of the document root,